 2020 Adelaide Biennial of Australian Art: Monster Theatres

-Exhibition season update: The Art Gallery of South Australia will reopen its doors to the public on Friday 5 June.
+Exhibition season update: The Art Gallery of South Australia is now open.
 Monster Theatres will be extended until Sunday 2 August.
 Details are available here

 Defined by experimentation and an expansive vision, the Adelaide Biennial of Australian Art has created career-defining opportunities for more than 350 artists and presented to almost one million visitors since 1990.
 In 2020, the Adelaide Biennial celebrates a 30-year milestone as the nation’s longest-running curated survey of contemporary Australian art.